 Behavioral health has been part of Community Health Needs Assessments since our first process in 2013.
 At KSB Hospital, we offer both inpatient and outpatient behavioral health services.
 We also partner with strong local providers like Sinnissippi Centers, a multi-county behavioral health and substance use disorder service provider.
 Together we offer behavioral health screenings in primary care offices and the emergency department.
 We also created the role of Mental Health Crisis Preventionist to be trained and ready to respond with de-escalation techniques and support patient and staff safety.

-We’re investing in telehealth equipment and training in order to address the workforce recruitment challenges, especially with regard to psychiatrists and the necessity of physician services in the KSB inpatient behavioral health unit.
-Recruitment for an on-site psychiatrist continues, and remote telehealth providers help ensure continuity of services in our community during the search for difficult-to-recruit positions.
+We have invested in telehealth equipment, implementing behavioral health prescreening tools.
+Remote telehealth providers help ensure continuity of services in our community.
 We also made significant capital investments to improve patient safety within the inpatient unit.

-Still today, surveys indicate widespread need for behavioral health services.
-More than 50% of survey respondents said they or someone in their household had experienced anxiety in the past year, and 45% answered affirmatively for depression.
-Further, 12% said yes for bipolar disorder and 9% yes for ADHD.
+Still today, surveys indicate widespread need for behavioral health services, especially with the impact of the OCVID 19 Pandemic.
+More than 70% of survey respondents listed mental health issues as the number health issue in Lee County.
+60% of respondents indicated that they or someone in their household had experienced anxiety in the past year, and 55% answered affirmatively for depression.
+Further, 21% listed being affected by Post Traumatic Stress Disorder with 19% that indicated they have thought about or attempted suicide.

-- Project OPEN, a community project of medical, behavioral health, public health, education, court, and law enforcement organizations to help build a network to prevent opioid addiction through awareness, education, and training
+- Continue to work with Community Network established by Project OPEN, a community project of medical, behavioral health, public health, education, court, and law enforcement organizations to help build a network to address trauma and prevent opioid addiction through awareness, education, and training

-- Engagement with third-party behavioral health service line operators in order to improve efficiency, adopt clinical best practices, and strengthen operational sustainability of the spectrum of mental health services at KSB
+- Engagement with third-party behavioral health service line operators to improve efficiency, adopt clinical best practices, and strengthen operational sustainability of the spectrum of mental health services at KSB

 Obesity & Physical Inactivity

-Again in the 2019 Community Health Needs Assessment, both survey and health indicator data show that residents of Lee County experience obesity or being overweight at rates that exceed state and national averages.
-Survey responses show 63% of people have personal or family experience with being obese or overweight.
-County health data shows 37.6% obesity and 53.4% overweight, compared to 29.4% obese and 36.4% overweight at the state level.
+Again, in the 2020 Community Health Needs Assessment, both survey and health indicator data show that residents of Lee County experience obesity or being overweight at rates that exceed state and national averages.
+Survey responses indicate that this is the third most unhealthy behavior that has the greatest impact on the overall community health in Lee County.
+71% of people have personal or family experience with being obese or overweight.
+County health data shows 34.9% obesity and 36.3% overweight, compared to 31.64% obese and 34.1% overweight at the state level.

 The incidence of obese, overweight, or inactive residents presents significant health challenges, including high blood pressure and cholesterol, diabetes, and many other associated clinical issues.

 KSB will also sponsor a new team-based weight loss competition called the HealthyWage Jackpot Challenge, which includes access to an app with support, motivation, and mini-challenges to engage team members in healthy weight loss goals.
 KSB is the presenting sponsor of the KSB Wellness Center exercise facility in the Dixon Family YMCA, with donations to purchase new exercise and weight equipment.
 KSB clinicians also offer a ‘prescription’ for the Dixon Family YMCA, the Nash Recreation Center, and Anytime Fitness, which provides a free trial to residents looking to start new healthy habits.
 A registered dietitian host one-on-one nutrition and fitness consultations with local patients.
-KSB will also sponsor a bike giveaway and an adolescent bike riding group in conjunction with the Dixon City Market events.
+KSB sponsored a Disc Golf set giveaway conjunction with the Dixon City Market events.

 - Sponsor the HealthyWage Jackpot Challenge to promote team weight loss and provide app-based education and support